 The Herzog Fund will make one or more awards of up to $4,000.

 Allowable expenses may include research supplies and services, conference expenses, training opportunities, travel (related to conferences, workshops and training or to support research collaborations across institutions), and memberships in professional organizations.
 Predoctoral Students and Postdoctoral Fellows may include participation in summer courses offered by SRC and ICPSR.

 Awards are intended for use within one year, but may be extended upon request for six more months.

 Applications must include:

 - A brief (3-page) description of the proposed activities and their intellectual relationship to a Survey Research Center project

-- A description of the proposed uses for the money and how these uses will assist in meeting the goals outlined in the prospectus
+- A description of the proposed uses for the money and how these uses will assist in meeting the goals outlined in the above

 - An up-to-date Curriculum Vitae